Ninjaa-aa/git-task/README.md

 # 2. Look for conflict markers (<<<<<<, =======, >>>>>>>)
 # 3. Edit the files to resolve conflicts
 # 4. Save the files
-# 5. Stage the resolved files
+# 5. Stage the resolved file
 git add <conflicted-files>

 # Complete the merge with a commit